-- Trade fairs, events of primarily commercial nature, or consumer shows.
+- Competitions, award ceremonies, scholarships, cash prizes, fundraising activities and events, sports and recreation activities, or parties and private celebrations. - Trade fairs, events of primarily commercial nature, or consumer shows.
 For-profit entities may not apply directly.
 For-profit applicants may apply through fiscal sponsorship with a 501(c)(3) organization.
 The fiscal sponsor must identify a clear charitable purpose and public benefit with the proposed programming. - Faith-based organizations using funds for any activities that have a primarily religious purpose or any activities that exist as part of religious sermons or services. - Organizations and/or individual applicants cannot use the same project proposal to apply to more than one grant program.
 If your project is awarded, that specific project cannot be funded again. - Organizations and/or individual applicants collaborating on the same program or project cannot separately apply for support to fund this collaborative program.
 This includes: - Multiple submissions from different applicants for the same program. - Multiple submissions to the same grant program from the same organization or individual applicant.